nat-foerch/nat-foerch/README.md

 - 🔭 I am studying Political Science with minors in Data Science and Buisness Economics
 - 🌱 I am currently working on reaching Python Proficientcy.
 - 🥅 Goals for 2025: I want to have mastered the basics of Python, R, SQL, and Tableau using Udemy.
-- ⚡ Fun fact: I love playing tennis and reading systematic theology.
+- ⚡ Fun fact: I love learning about aquascaping.

 ### Languages and Tools:
 <p>